kamalkhan/buglify/README.md

   `"verbose": false`

-### Seperate batch processes
+### Separate batch processes

-  What if we had seperate source files in our project that needed to be minified seperately?
+  What if we had seperate source files in our project that needed to be minified separately?
 Well, just pass another one:

   ```
 project